 FAQ

-If you need a doctor outside of these hours, at weekends and Bank Holidays contact CareDoc Tel 0818 300 365
+Waterford Medical Centre, in Kilbarry Shopping Centre is open Monday to Friday from 9.00am to 5.30pm.
+Contact us If you need a doctor outside of these hours, at weekends and Bank Holidays contact CareDoc Tel 0818 300 365

 Request Your Results

-All blood results arrive at the practice electronically from University Hospital Waterford, most results should be available within 5 working days.
+Blood tests: All blood results arrive at the practice electronically from University Hospital Waterford, most results should be available within 5 working days.
 However some test results take longer and your GP will advise you of these.
+X-rays: Most X-ray results take at least 10 working days to arrive electronically from University Hospital Waterford.
+X-ray results from private hospitals usually arrive within 5 working days.
+Cervical Smear test results: You should receive a letter with your smear test result within 6 weeks, if you have any query on this result, please do not hesitate to contact, your GP or practice nurse.

 We would be grateful if our clients pay at each appointment, as we cannot offer credit.
 For your convenience we accept: Cash, Cheques, Laser, Visa and Mastercard.
-Doctor consultation fee is €60, nurses consultation fee is €30.
-There is a special discount rate of €35 for students for a doctors visit and €20 for a nurse visit on producing of a valid student card.
+Doctor consultation fee is €70, nurses consultation fee is €40.
+There is a special discount rate of €35 for SETU and CFE students for a doctors visit and €20 for a nurse visit on producing of a valid student card.
+Health expenses are tax deductible, to claim tax relief you will need to keep all receipts and complete a MED1 Form available from the revenue website, www.revenue.ie Back dated receipts can be issued for tax purposes, however this service may incur an administrative fee, you also need to allow three working days for completion.
+Certain procedures are covered by insurance companies such as VHI, LAYA, and Irish Life.
+These services include: Cryotherapy, joint injections, suturing, removal of moles and ingrown toenails.
+To avail of these services, please check with your insurer if your procedure is covered and bring your insurance details to reception on arrival for your procedure.

+General medical care is free to medical card holders.
+Visitors from EU countries are entitled to emergency care without charge provided they have a European Health Insurance Card from their own country, valid at the time of their visit.
+Please present your European Health Card at the practice reception before your consultation.
+Visitors from the UK are entitled to emergency care without charge provided they have proof of NHS eligibility or driving licence or national insurance card.
 If you are travelling from abroad, your health insurance may reimburse some or all of the cost of your visit to the Waterford Medical Centre.
 A receipt will be provided by our reception staff at the time of payment, which can be submitted to your insurance company.

 Charges:

-DOCTOR CONSULTATION €60.00
+DOCTOR CONSULTATION €70.00

-VISIT TO NURSE €30.00
+VISIT TO NURSE €40.00

 NON ATTENDANCE FEE (where appointment is not cancelled) €20.00